-Where are the Dance Program offices and studios?
+Where are the Department of Dance offices and studios?

 Second floor of Meany Hall.
 There are two public entrances.

 - Off Red Square just west of Gerberding Hall.
 Enter at the door farthest west.

 - Just off 15th Avenue NE across the access road to the Henry Art Gallery.
 This is the lower level entrance and the location of the Dance Program locker rooms.
 Take the elevator or stairs to the upper level of Meany Hall.

 There are no auditions to get into classes at the University of Washington.

 Students registered in ballet, modern and/or jazz technique should consider the first class session of every quarter a placement class.
 Students registered in the wrong level will be told to move to the correct level during the first week of the quarter (changes in registration during the first week of the quarter incur no additional fees).
 Faculty make the decisions on placement and their decisions are final.